Kolhapur district

 Kolhapur district (Marathi pronunciation: [kolʱaːpuɾ]) is a district in the Maharashtra state of India.
 The city of Kolhapur is its district headquarter.
 It is situated near Panchaganga river.

 It is bordered by the Sangli district to the north, by Ratnagiri district, Sindhudurg to the west and by Karnataka state to the east.

-History

-Kolhapur was a princely state during British rule of India.
-Shahu Maharaj ruled it from 1894 to 1922.
-He worked for the development of the state.
-It was a hub for Marathi film industry.
-It was known as 'Chitranagari'.
+Kolhapur was a princely state during British rule in India.
+Shahu Maharaj ruled the state from 1894 to 1922 and worked toward its social and educational development.
+Kolhapur was a major hub of the Marathi film industry and was known as Chitranagari.
 It is now known as Bhalji Pendharkar Chitranagari.

 Geography

 Kolhapur district has Bauxite mineral resources in Sahyadri mountains.
 Ghatprabha, Tamraparni, Dudhganga, Krushna, Bhogawati, Warna, Kasari, Panchaganga, Wedganga, Kumbhi rivers flow through this district.
 Groundnut, soyabean, tobacco, rice, jowar, cotton and sugarcane are prime crops of this district.
 Cashew is prime crop of Chandgad taluka.
 Kolhapur is part of Pune division.